If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

 The types of savings accounts listed above can be great places to grow your emergency fund or save money for a downpayment on a house.
 But if you’re looking to save for a more specific or longer-term goal, such as retirement or a child’s future education, you may want to open a more specialized account.

-Specialty savings accounts can help you save money for a variety of specific financial goals and can earn interest to help you grow your money, just like other savings accounts.
+Specialty savings types can be helped along by accounts that are designed to serve a specific financial goal.
+There are a variety of these accounts, and they can earn interest to help you grow your money, just like other savings accounts.
 Some of these accounts, however, are investment vehicles, which means they can yield higher returns over the long term, but may also involve some risk.

-Some of the most common specialty accounts include: 529 college savings plans, 401(k)s and individual retirement accounts (IRAs), health savings accounts (HSAs), and custodial accounts for a child (so they can have money for education or other expenses when they turn 18).
+Among the most common specialty accounts are 529 college savings plans, 401(k)s and individual retirement accounts (IRAs), health savings accounts (HSAs), and custodial accounts for a child (so they can have money for education or other expenses when they turn 18).

 Opening a specialty savings account can make sense if you have a singular purpose for saving money.
 You may want to keep in mind, however, that there may be restrictions on when and how you can withdraw those funds later.
 Some specialty accounts, such as IRAs, 529s and HSAs, have strict tax rules for making withdrawals.